Join Our Team!

 The Position:

 The Unit Coordinator position requires a minimum of a Bachelor’s Degree in a human-services related field, such as Social Work, Psychology, or Rehab Counseling.
 Successful applicants must demonstrate the ability to work as a part of a team, facilitate group and individual activities within the work Unit and in the community, and develop creative and person-centered service plans with individuals.
 Prior experience working with people with disabilities is preferred but not required.
-We are seeking a Unit Coordinator for the Communications and Advocacy Unit so strong organization and planning skills, technological savvy, and a passion for advocacy is a plus!
+We are seeking a Unit Coordinator for the Kitchen Unit so a love for cooking- and sharing that passion with others, is also a plus!

 Business hours are generally between 8:30-4:30 Monday-Friday, but evening hours may be required once per month for recreational programming.